-CBD is growing in popularity in the health and wellness world, with scientific studies showing that it can help to provide relief from common, everyday ailments, like stress, pain, anxiety & poor sleep.
+CBD won't get you high but it is creating quite the buzz.
+CBD has gained popularity in the health and wellness world as more research is showing that it can provide a wide range of health benefits.
 When trying CBD for the first time you may not know where to start, how to take it or how it can benefit you.
-This is very common and it's why we are here to help guide you on your CBD wellness journey.
+This is very common and that's why we are here to help guide you on your CBD journey.

-No, CBD is 100% non-intoxicating, unlike THC, which is responsible for the high associated with consuming cannabis.
-All of our CBD products contain less than 0.3% THC, which is nowhere near the amount to feel the effects of THC.
+Will CBD Oil get me high?
+CBD is 100% non-intoxicating, unlike THC, which is responsible for the high associated with consuming cannabis.

 What are the benefits of CBD?

 Currently, there is more research underway to understand the full benefits and uses of CBD but what we know thus far is that CBD can provide relief for the following:

 How does CBD work?
 All mammals have an Endocannabinoid System (ECS).
 This is a network of cell-signaling receptors (CB1 & CB2) that are closely integrated with the central and peripheral nervous system, as well as the gastrointestinal tract and immune system.
 The ECS is known to regulate many bodily functions, such as appetite, pain perception, mood, immune response, fertility and more.
 CBD interacts with the ECS to impart a wealth of therapeutic benefits.
 Research has also shown that CBD interacts with other receptors outside of the ECS, such as Serotonin and Vanilloid.
 How do you take CBD?